 • People working in Madeira and Azores who meet the terms set by these regions

-Beneficiaries of the NHR program or the Regressar Program will not be able to apply.
+Beneficiaries of the NHR program or the Regressar Program cannot apply.

 How much income tax do foreigners pay in Portugal?